-Confusion and concerns over portions of a tobacco-related final rule have pushed the US Food and Drug Administration (FDA) to delay implementation of the sections dealing with the types of evidence FDA may consider to determine how a manufacturer intends for its medical product to be used.
+Confusion and concerns over portions of a tobacco-related final rule have pushed the US Food and Drug Administration (FDA) to delay indefinitely the implementation of the sections dealing with the types of evidence FDA may consider to determine how a manufacturer intends for its medical product to be used.

-The agency also noted in a Federal Register notice published Friday that issues raised in a petition filed by PhRMA, BIO and the Medical Information Working Group, as well as the comments on the 2015 proposed rule and others from 2017 "underscore for FDA the potential for confusion related to the language in the final rule."
+The agency also noted in a previous Federal Register notice that issues raised in a petition filed by PhRMA, BIO and the Medical Information Working Group, as well as the comments on the 2015 proposed rule and others from 2017 "underscore for FDA the potential for confusion related to the language in the final rule."

-Patti Zettler, associate professor of law at Georgia State University School of Law, told Focus: "As a preliminary matter, I think the indefinite delay of this rule suggests that there is an improved prospect that FDA will not go forward with the rule as is.
+Patti Zettler, associate professor of law at Georgia State University School of Law, told Focus in January: "As a preliminary matter, I think the indefinite delay of this rule suggests that there is an improved prospect that FDA will not go forward with the rule as is.
 In the meantime, though, some of the language that industry has long been concerned about - that knowledge of unapproved uses can be evidence of intended use - remains in place."

 At issue is how the initially proposed rule sought to remove a sentence, which FDA Law Blog last February called "the famous 'knowledge' sentence: 'But if a manufacturer knows, or has knowledge of facts that would give him notice, that a [drug or device] introduced into interstate commerce . . . is to be used for conditions, purposes, or uses other than the ones for which he offers it, he is required to provide adequate labeling for such a drug/device which accords with such other uses to which the article is to be put.'"